priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/docker_deployment.md

 ![Screenshot 2022-12-22 131700](https://user-images.githubusercontent.com/92315883/209083915-cf7100d1-d26a-4aad-8239-d3e75cd01c62.png)

-As we can see in above image, our container has been created with `Mysql:8` image.
+As we can see in the above image, our container has been created with `Mysql:8` image.

 ### Access the docker container
 To connect to the MySQL container, we need to use the MySQL client to interact with the database.